BulTTaeng/13301_Tiledecoration/README.md

 Also, we see that we are reusing some number.
 In the picture , we can see that the longest line of the previouse square becomes smallest line in the current square.

-The logest line of current square is sum of longest line in (i-1) and (i-2).
+The longest line of current square is sum of longest line in (i-1) and (i-2).

 We found the equation!
+We will save the longest line in the dp array.

+When we found K's longest line, multiply 2 and (K-1) multiply 2 and sum of it will be the answer.

+Don't forget to make dp[0] = 1 for smallest line of first square!

 ## Where can I get more help, if I need it?